ageron/aoc2022-rust/README.md

 cd aoc2022-rust
 cargo run --release
 ```

+On my MacBook, this runs in about 1.7 seconds.

 You can specify days to run if you want, for example this will run days 2, 4, and 6: